Forestry in India: Biodiversity in Indian forests

-Trading in exotic birds
+Trading of exotic birds

 India was, until 1991, one of the largest exporters of wild birds to international bird markets.
 Most of the birds traded were parakeets and munias.
 Most of these birds were exported to countries in Europe and the Middle east.

 In 1991, India passed a law that banned all trade and trapping of indigenous birds in the country.
 The passage of the law stopped the legal exports, but illegal trafficking has continued.
 In 2001, for example, an attempt to smuggle some 10,000 wild birds was discovered, and these birds were confiscated at the Mumbai international airport.

 According to a WWF-India published report, trapping and trading of some 300 species of birds continues in India, representing 25% of known species in the country.
 Tens of thousands of birds are trapped from the forests of India, and traded every month to serve the demand for bird pets.
 Another market driver for bird trapping and trade is the segment of Indians who on certain religious occasions, buy birds in captivity and free them as an act of kindness to all living beings of the world.
 Trappers and traders know of the need for piety in these people, and ensure a reliable supply of wild birds so that they can satisfy their urge to do good.

 The trappers, a detailed survey and investigation reveals are primarily tribal communities.
 The trappers lead a life of poverty and migrate over time.
 Their primary motivation was economics and the need to financially support their families.

 Trapping and transport of trapped birds from India's forests has high injury and losses, as in other parts of the world.
 For every bird that reaches the market for a sale, many more die.

 Abrar Ahmed, the WWF-India and TRAFFIC-India ornithologist, suggests the following as potentially effective means of stopping the harm caused by illegal trading of wild birds in India: